Kayla Harrison: Ultimate Fighting Championship

 On January 23, 2024, Dana White announced that the UFC had signed Harrison and that she would make her promotional debut, as well as her bantamweight debut, against former UFC Women's Bantamweight Champion Holly Holm on April 13, 2024, at UFC 300.
 Harrison won the fight against Holm by a rear-naked choke submission in the second round.

 Harrison faced Ketlen Vieira on October 5, 2024 at UFC 307.
 She won the fight by unanimous decision.

 UFC Bantamweight Champion

 Harrison competed for the UFC Women's Bantamweight Championship against two-time champion (also The Ultimate Fighter 18 Tournament Winner) Julianna Peña on June 7, 2025 at UFC 316.
 She won the championship via kimura at the end of the second round.
 This fight earned her a Performance of the Night award.
 Immediately following the victory, Amanda Nunes entered the octagon to face-off with Harrison.

+Harrison was scheduled to defend her title against former two-time champion Amanda Nunes on January 24, 2026 at UFC 324.
+However, Harrison withdrew from the bout after being diagnosed with herniated discs in her neck, which required surgery.
+The fight is expected to be rescheduled for a later date.
+The bout was reportedly linked to September 19, 2026 at UFC 331 but was once again postponed.
+The bout is now scheduled to take place on November 14, 2026 at UFC 334.

 Personal life

 In 2020, Harrison acquired full custody of her niece and nephew, after her stepfather – who had custody of the children at the time – died suddenly.
+In 2021, Harrison became their legal mother.